 As leading man at the Alcazar, I did such plays as "Pierre of the Plains," "The Deep Purple," "Alias Jimmy Valentine," "Broadway Jones," "The Girl in Waiting," "The Seven Sisters," "The Gamblers," "The Witching Hour," and "Damaged Goods."
-It was in the latter play "Damaged

 It was in the latter play, "Damaged Goods," that I started on the road.
 That very sensational drama brought me to Los Angeles and an engagement at the famous old Burbank Theater, the pride of the town at that time, now a burlesque house.